 My usual place charges between $6 and $7 per pair.

 I'm okay with that.

 Addendum: Since writing this article, we've acquired a Sparx machine so we now sharpen our skates at home.
-A full review of the device is in the Reviews section.
+A full review of the device is here.